Frontiers in Science

 Frontiers in Science (FIS) Program

 The Frontiers In Science Program is intended to introduce students from all STEM disciplines and academic levels to the beauty and fun of scholarly pursuits in natural and physical science research, and to engage faculty in interdisciplinary and multi-institutional research activities.
 To maintain the excellence of our student cohorts, the Frontiers in Science Program seeks to recruit and select a diverse student group to illustrate our commitment to equity, inclusion, and social justice.
 In so doing, we offer our students not only the opportunity to learn about varied disciplines but to engage with diverse perspectives and ways of knowing and learning.
-Students selected for the program will participate in cutting-edge scientific research in the field of theoretical biological physics during a 10-week program with the Center for Theoretical Biological Physics (http://ctbp.rice.edu), housed at either Rice University in Houston TX or at Northeastern University in Boston MA.
+Students selected for the program will participate in cutting-edge scientific research in the field of theoretical biological physics during a 10-week program with the Center for Theoretical Biological Physics (https://ctbp.rice.edu), housed at either Rice University in Houston TX or at Northeastern University in Boston MA.
+The application deadline is Friday March 24, 2023, please see below for how to apply.

 Prospective Research Faculty Mentors (representative faculty):